tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM IMS

 IBM Information Management System (IMS), built on IBM System z, is the lowest cost transaction and hierarchical database management system for mission critical OLTP.
-This plug-in facilitates the simplification of IMS-related operations and automation of IMS application deployment, ultimately allowing you to take advantage of the design process, versioning, and approvals support in IBM UrbanCode Deploy for continuous delivery in an agile environment. **Platform Support:**
+This plug-in facilitates the simplification of IMS-related operations and automation of IMS application deployment, ultimately allowing you to take advantage of the design process, versioning, and approvals support in IBM UrbanCode Deploy for continuous delivery in an agile environment.

 ---

 |Back to ...||IBM IMS |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](IMSz/README.md)|[1](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/IMSz/IMS_Plugin_v1.zip)|